thalerjonathan/solforge-casestudy/README.md

 ~ 1 hour for parallelising the Tx processing
-~ 1 hour of cleaning up (comments, unwrap, additional documentation) ~ 2 hours of adding Accounts fetching and REST endpoint
+~ 1 hour of cleaning up (comments, unwrap, additional documentation) ~ 2 hours of adding Accounts fetching and REST endpoint ~ 1 hour of fixing upserting Accounts (and refactoring account REST endpoint to fetch_one)